top of page

 • Experiencing co-regulation through safe relationships

-• Learning that vulnerability can lead to support
+• Experiencing that vulnerability can lead to support

 • Developing trust in healthy attachments